rhysd/actionlint/README.md

 - unknown Webhook event name
 - unknown type for Webhook event
 - invalid filter names

+The table of available Webhooks and their types are defined in [`all_webhooks.go`](./all_webhooks.go).
+It is generated by [a script][generate-webhook-events] and kept to the latest by CI workflow triggered weekly.

 <a name="check-glob-pattern"></a>
 ## Glob filter pattern syntax validation